Today China announced 25 percent tariffs on U.S. goods

 The back-and-forth started in January of last year when the U.S. rolled out safeguard tariffs on washing machines and solar cell imports, signaling China out in the official statement the U.S. released.
 Less than a month later, President Trump signed tariffs on imported steel and aluminum from all nations.
 While that was a move directed at all nations, China is the world’s largest steel exporter

-By mid-June, the tit-for-tat trade dispute developed further, with Trump announcing tariffs on $50 billion of Chinese goods.
+By mid-June, the tit-for-tat trade dispute developed further, with Trump announcing 25 percent tariffs on $50 billion of Chinese goods.
 China announced tariffs matching that amount that same day.
 Both countries rolled out the levies over the course of the summer.
-In late September, Trump rolled out a 10% tariff on $200 billion of Chinese goods effective till the end of 2018, with the potential to rise to 25% at the end of the year.
-President Xi responded with tariffs worth $60 billion.
+In late September, Trump instated a 10 percent tariff on $200 billion of Chinese goods effective till the end of 2018, with the potential for it to rise to 25% at the end of the year.
+President Xi responded with 25 percent tariffs on goods worth $60 billion.
 While things looked hopeful after the G20 Summit, a deal has still not been reached.

 after China released news of its June 1st tariffs.
 Analysts predict a more volatile stock market while the two countries face-off.